Posted by Accountemps on Friday, January 13, 2017 - 07:30 | Follow me

 3. Expand your networking activities

 Hiring managers are inundated with resumes from people they don’t know.
 To get your foot in the door and increase your chances of getting an interview, you have to connect like a pro.
-Discreetly reach out to trusted friends, colleagues and former classmates so they’re aware you’re exploring your options.
+Networking is a vital part of your search.
+Discreetly reach out to trusted friends, colleagues and former classmates so they’re aware you’re exploring your career options.
 Before sending your application to a particular company, search social media to see if you know anyone who works there.

 Consider asking for an informational interview with one of your connections.
 Schedule catch-up coffee dates and attend local meetings.
 Go to parties and other social events.
 When others ask what you do, tell them about your background and mention that you're interested in exploring other options.
 Be sure to have a 30-second elevator pitch ready, as well as plenty of business cards.